alienorlatour/tiny-go-projects/book/3-logger.md

 // Error formats and prints a message if the log level is error or higher func (l Logger) Error(format string, args ...any)
 ```

+- Input

+an input can be anything we want to save

+- Output

+the output should be anywhere we want to save

+-